jewettaij/visfd/doc/doc_filter_mrc.md

 Tensor-voting refinement is not done by default because it can be a very expensive computation.

-*(Note: -planar-tv is not an independent filter.
+*(Note: -surface-tv is not an independent filter.
-        It enables refinement of existing results from the -planar filter.
+        It enables refinement of existing results from the -surface filter.
-        This argument is ignored unless the -planar argument is also used.)*
+        This argument is ignored unless the -surface argument is also used.)*

 *(Techincal details: The width of the Gaussian used in the radial-decay
                      function used in tensor voting has a width of